jgennari/git-ls/README.md

-GitDir
+git-ls
 ======

 A Windows console application to list the status of all Git subdirectories.

 ![Screenshot](http://i.imgur.com/tgaaKJI.png)

-GitDir is a Windows tool that helps manage directories full of Git-subdirectories that you may (or may not) not the status of.
+git-ls is a Windows tool that helps manage directories full of Git-subdirectories that you may (or may not) not the status of.
 The output follows the formatting the Posh-git provides in it's CLI integration for PowerShell, although PowerShell is not required.

 Usage
 ------
 ```
-gitdir.exe <path> [options...]
+git-ls.exe <path> [options...]

 [options]
    path  (optional) Directory to search, if blank, will use current directory